-As part of our commitment to the developmental nature of the Conference, we provide substantial guidelines to help you develop your skills in submitting and presenting research.
+As part of our commitment to the developmental nature of the Newer Researchers Conference, we provide guidelines to help you develop your skills in submitting and presenting research.
 As you will be submitting to a peer reviewed conference, the quality of your submission is an essential selection criterion.

-In writing a strong abstract you will need to demonstrate some or all of the following elements: clarity of aims or focus, engagement with relevant literature, clear connection to the broad conference theme and the higher education setting in general as well as sufficient detail to enable reviewers to get a sense of what will be presented.
-Each abstract should be up approximately 400 words in length and should contain the following:
+In writing a strong abstract you will need to demonstrate some or all of the following elements: clarity of aims or focus, engagement with relevant literature and clear connection to the higher education setting in general.

+The abstract should provide sufficient detail to enable reviewers to understand what will be presented.
+Each abstract should be up to 400 words in length and should contain the following:

 - 1. Title of presentation (brief but indicative of contents). - 2.
 Purpose of presentation: Clearly state what your specific presentation will seek to do before setting out the relevant debates and information on your research. - 3.
 Clear statement on the nature of the research being presented (e.g. conceptual work, literature review discussion, reflexive analysis, empirical research) and the stage you will have been reached by the time of presentation (e.g. literature review completed, developing methodology, initial pilot study, developing theoretical framework for testing, ongoing research, reporting on completed research). - 4.
 Methodology, approach and sample. - 5.
 Key argument, findings, implications and/or conclusions to be presented. - 6.
 Short list of references (it is important to locate your presentation in relation to the research literature and to refer to this). - 7.
 Up to 5 keywords separated by a comma - 8.
-Please note above guidelines on submission of symposia.
+If proposing a symposia then please note specific guidelines for submission of symposia.

-Following peer-review, if it is felt that an abstract is not suitable for an individual presentation, it may be recommended that it be re-written or submitted as a poster presentation.
+Following peer-review, if reviewers have recommended that an abstract is not suitable for an individual presentation, it may be possible for an abstract to be re-written or for the work to be submitted as a poster presentation.
 This could be for a number of reasons which would include work still under development, or not of significant scale for individual presentation.

-If you are invited to resubmit your work you will be supported in re-writing your abstract so it meets the quality required for the conference.
+If you are invited to re-submit your work you will be given feedback to support you in rewriting your abstract in order that it meets the quality required for the conference.